Signal Hill (Cape Town): Structures

-There is a road to the summit and that vantage point provides views over the Cape Town city centre and Atlantic Seaboard and surroundings, including at dawn or sunset.
-Along Signal Hill Road is the Appleton Scout Campsite operated by Scouts South Africa.
+There is a road to the summit and that vantage point provides views over the Cape Town city centre and Atlantic Seaboard and surroundings, including at dawn and sunset.
+Along Signal Hill Road is the Appleton Scout Camp site, operated by Scouts South Africa.

 There are several tombs, or kramats, on the hill for Muslim missionaries and religious leaders.
 The most conspicuous one, a white square building with a green dome, is for the sheikh Mohamed Hassen Ghaibie (Shah al-Qadri), a follower of Sheikh Yusuf.
 Other tombs consist of raised rectangles, decorated with satin.
 They are still visited by some local Muslim people.

 There is a parking lot on top of Signal Hill.
 There are simple things to eat and mats provided for watching the sunset.

 Ecology

 Signal Hill is one of the only places in the world where critically endangered Peninsula Shale Renosterveld vegetation can be found.

 Peninsula Shale Renosterveld used to be the dominant ecosystem of the Cape Town City Bowl, but was completely endemic, occurring nowhere else in the world.

-Urban growth has now covered most of this ecosystem and — along with a tiny patch on Devil's Peak — Signal Hill has the only surviving sample of this vegetation in the world.
+Urban growth has now covered most of this ecosystem and - along with a tiny patch on Devil's Peak - Signal Hill has the only surviving sample of this vegetation in the world.